harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/aws/aws-iam-integration.md

 To use IRSA for AWS authentication, you:

-1. [Enable the kubernetes service account (this is the experiment account) to access AWS resources](#enable-service-accounts-to-access-aws-resources).
-The service account acts as the host for your EKS cluster, and enables CE to access resources across multiple AWS target accounts.
+1. [Enable the kubernetes service account to access AWS resources](#enable-the-kubernetes-service-account-to-access-aws-resources).
+This enables Kubernetes service account, which controls chaos experiments, to access resources across multiple AWS target accounts.

 1. [Set up your target AWS accounts for IRSA](#set-up-your-target-accounts-for-irsa).
 The target accounts are the ones where you will run your chaos experiments.

-1. [Establish a trust relationship](#establish-trust-between-service-and-target-accounts) between the AWS source account and target accounts.
+1. [Establish a trust relationship](#establish-trust-between-the-aws-source-account-and-target-accounts) between the AWS source account and target accounts.

 ## Enable the Kubernetes service account to access AWS resources